Get advice and support about the rising costs of doing business on the Find Business Support website.

-If you run a start-up business as an entrepreneur, there is a variety of help for start-ups available, and there may be extra support you can access if you come under certain categories.
+There is a variety of help for start-ups available, and there may be extra support you can access if you have certain protected characteristics.

-Much of this help takes the form of mentoring and networking - but you should also be able to access targeted advice, support and even apply for loans and grants.
+Much of this help takes the form of mentoring and networking and some targeted advice and support and signposting to loans and grants.

 There are lots of business organisations aimed specifically at women - at both local and national levels.